LisaZiegler/NASA_IDS_LIS_Project/FVCOM2.7/README.md

 > lziegler$ **make**

-- *...note: you only need to do this once*
+- *...note: you only need to do this once, unless you make changes to the fortran code*

 3. Create your main working directory- *this directory will contain the following folders:*